9 of the Top Beaches in Bermuda For Every Type of Traveler

 There’s a reason Horseshoe Bay is Bermuda’s most famous beach.

-Insider tip: If you want to capture the pinkest sand on camera, head to where the water laps the shore.
+Insider tip: If you want to capture the pinkest sand on camera, head to where the water meets the shore.

 2. For snorkelers: Turtle Bay